D3W10/CosmoChamp/README.md

 ## About

-Wavely Sail is a web application that let's you download songs with fully customizable metadata such as title, artist, album, artwork and lyrics!
-Everything in a semi-automatic way.
+CosmoChamp is a luck based card game that can be played with friends in a local network environment.
+In order to play, both you and your friend need to download the game using the instructions below.

 <br />